Last updated on July 22nd, 2018

 Specific Examples, and Other Exemptions

-The CIC website lists numerous examples of occupations that are similar to performing artists, and what the work permit requirements are.
+The IRCC website lists numerous examples of occupations that are similar to performing artists, and what the work permit requirements are.
 This webpage is useful because it illustrates that there are a myriad of work permit and/or Labour Market Impact Assessment (“LMIA”) exemptions that a person may be encompassed by.

 For example, while an Adjudicator at a music festival would not be a performing artist, officials at international cultural festivals are specifically exempted from the requirement to obtain work permits.